Many charities left financially vulnerable and unable to meet community demands following end of JobKeeper, new research finds

 A new report by Social Ventures Australia (SVA) and the Centre for Social Impact (CSI) finds that despite Australia’s promising economic recovery from the pandemic, many charities remain in vulnerable financial positions and require urgent funding from the Australian Government to continue supporting thousands of Australians in need and providing employment opportunities.

-The report, Vital support: Building resilient charities to support Australia’s wellbeing, is the fourth publication from SVA and CSI’s Partners in Recovery research series and finds that more than half of charities faced some form of temporary closure during the crisis.
+The report, Vital support: Building resilient charities to support Australia’s wellbeing, is the fourth publication from SVA and CSI’s and finds that more than half of charities faced some form of temporary closure during the crisis.
 The report’s new findings build on CSI’s recentPulse report, which revealed that 77% of organisations stated that the pandemic had put a strain on their financial operations, while 52% were worried they would not be able to provide their services in the current economic climate.

 While JobKeeper provided critical support for charities during the crisis phase of the pandemic that enabled many organisations to remain operational, more than 40% of eligible charities reported that the stimulus represented a temporary fix only.
 With the recent end of JobKeeper, some charities are expected to retrench staff or shrink their operations.